dbarbella/analogy/finding_analogies/README.txt

 The code is ran like:
 python gutenberg_scrapper.py output_dir begin_num end_num

-Where output_dir is where you want the text files to be scraped.
+Where output_dir is where you want the text files to be scrapped.
 If you want them to run in the directory the script is ran, you should set output_dir to ./ .